Cherry Magic Drama Summary

 Impressively, this BL series keeps up its excellent quality from start to finish.
 Nearly every episode is packed with a strong balance of humour, romance, and sentimentality.
 The only fault preventing Cherry Magic from perfection is that the two characters don't ever kiss.
 Despite the many storytelling opportunities, we regrettably end up with a pairing where the physical intimacy is left to the imagination.
 The lack of kissing doesn't ruin the series whatsoever, but the detail is significant enough to dock points from my review.

 Even without kissing, the romance in Cherry Magic remains superb.
-Everything about this series has an exceptional polish, from the wonderful storytelling to the charismatic acting.
-There’s no question that Cherry Magic is among the best BL dramas ever made.
-You won’t need to read my mind to know that I highly recommend this feel-good romantic comedy!
+Everything about this series has an exceptional polish, from the sensitive narrative to the charismatic acting.
+It encapsulates everything you could want from a funny, feel-good love story.
+Unsurprisingly, this franchise has become one of the most recognizable titles in the genre, adored by fans worldwide.
+There's no question that Cherry Magic is among the best BL dramas ever made.
+You won't need to read my mind to know that I highly recommend this feel-good romantic comedy!

 Cherry Magic is almost like a fairytale.
 There's a fantasy element to the story, where almost everything is too good to be true.
 You develop a magical ability to read minds, only to discover that the hottest guy in the company is madly in love with you.
 Not only is he gorgeous, but your prince charming has a winning personality as well.
 If that isn't the definition of a self-gratifying fantasy, I don't know what is. 😛